-Regardless of sex, affected cats start acting a lot like females in heat—with a twist.
+Regardless of sex, cats affected by catnip start acting a lot like females in heat—with a twist.

 You’ll notice estrus-esque behaviors like rolling around on the floor, frenzied cheek rubbing, purring, and vocalizing.
 In addition to these behaviors, cats become generally excitable, chasing invisible mice, and frisking around the house.

-How Long Do the Effects of Catnip Last on Your Cat?
+How Long Do the Effects of Catnip Last?